gabrielburnworth/Image-to-plant-coordinates/README.md

 Run script with default values first.

 Then, edit values in `*_INPUT-parameters.txt` in the directory created during script execution.
-The directory name will be the input image name with spaces replaced with underscores if running `bash I2P.sh`, or 'text_' and the first 10 characters of text string with spaces replaced with underscores if running `bash text.sh`.
+The directory name will be the input image name with spaces replaced with underscores if running `bash I2P.sh`, or 'text_' and the first 24 characters of the text string with spaces replaced with underscores if running `bash text.sh`.

 variable | default | description
  :---: | :---: | :---